SkylineCommunications/dataminer-docs/connector-help/connector_help/UPC Nederland Subscriber Provisioner.md

 A **File Progress Bar** is also displayed.

-As soon as the **Configure Reports** button is pressed, a CSV file with the format *Export_ReportData_dd_MM_yyyy.csv* is generated.This file is placed in the folder "**C:\Skyline DataMiner\Documents\UPC Nederland Subscriber Provisioner\KPI and KQI Editor**" and is automatically imported by a Skyline KPI & KQI element.
+As soon as the **Configure Reports** button is pressed, a CSV file with the format *Export_ReportData_dd_MM_yyyy.csv* is generated.
+This file is placed in the folder "**C:\Skyline DataMiner\Documents\UPC Nederland Subscriber Provisioner\KPI and KQI Editor**" and is automatically imported by a Skyline KPI & KQI element.

 ### Topology Converter